Statistical Estimation of Mechanical Parameters of Clarinet Reeds Using Experimental and Numerical Approaches: Development of a mechanical model

-In this section, a model of cane is considered, based on the standard viscoelastic solid, also called Zener model or 3-parameter model (see e.g. Refs \cite{roylance2001engineering, chaigne2008acoustique, dill2006continuum, gaul2007experimental}).
-The scheme of the standard viscoelastic solid is presented on Fig.\ref{Fig_fig_6}, with two springs $ E_{1}$ and $E_{2}$ and a dashpot $E_{3}$\footnote{This notation allows to write the parameters of the model as a vector, as required by the computations, but unfortunately it hides the fact that the nature of $E_3$ (dashpot) is physically different from $E_1$ and $E_2$ (springs).}.
+In this section, a Zener model is considered (see e.g. Refs \cite{roylance2001engineering, chaigne2008acoustique, dill2006continuum, gaul2007experimental}).
+This model is applied to both moduli $E_{L}$ and $G_{LT}.$ The scheme of the standard viscoelastic solid is presented on Fig.\ref{Fig_fig_6}, with two springs $ E_{1}$ and $E_{2}$ and a dashpot $E_{3}$\footnote{This notation allows to write the parameters of the model as a vector, as required by the computations, but unfortunately it hides the fact that the nature of $E_3$ (dashpot) is physically different from $E_1$ and $E_2$ (springs).}.
 At low frequencies, $ E_{2}$ and $E_{3}$ have practically no effect (the rubbery modulus $E_{1}$ dominates).
 At high frequencies, $E_{3}$ has practically no effect (the glassy modulus $E_{1}+E_{2}$ dominates).
 In the frequency range near $E_{2}/(2 \pi E_{3})$ the dissipation due to $E_{3}$ is maximal and the apparent modulus (storage modulus) is in the mid-range.
 The stress $\sigma $ and the strain $\varepsilon $ are related by the constitutive equation:

 in which $\tau _{1}={E}_{3}/{E_{2}}$ is called the relaxation time and $\tau _{2}={E}_{3}{(E_{1}+E_{2})}/{(E_{1}E_{2})}$ the retardation time. $E_{1}$ is called rubbery modulus and $E_{1}+E_{2}$ glassy modulus.
 In harmonic regime, for an angular frequency $\omega $, the Young modulus is complex: